kimvongola/DRL_HW3/CartPole_4.5.0/HW3.md

 This class should include:

 - **Constructor `(__init__)`** to initialize the following parameters:

-    - **Control type**: Enumeration of RL algorithms used for decision-making (i.e. Monte Carlo, Temporal Difference, Q-learning, or Double Q-learning).

     - **Number of actions**: The total number of discrete actions available to the agent.